python-tech-leaders/education/README.md

 ### Homework 5

 0. Read Grokking algorithms book.
-1. Send a pull-request to `python-tech-leaders/education` repo with your folder that contains following:
+1. Use `homeworks/homework_5` folder as a scaffolding for you task.
+Send a pull-request to `python-tech-leaders/education` that should include:
+     - write solutions for problems from `main.py` file using TDD
+     - extend .gitignore file
+     - extend Makefile

 ### Materials